EvysGarden/kurzlink/README.md

 kurzlink is licensed under the BSD 3-Clause License.

 ## Usage
-Make sure you have rust & python installed.
+Make sure you have Rust & Python3 installed.

 To start kurzlink just run the shell script `serve.sh`